91-year-old robbed at Walmart parking lot fights off attacker

 Garcia got away.
 Kennedy, a life-long Miami Dolphins fan originally refused being taken to the hospital.

-“I wanted to go see the Dolphins game I waited all week for that, but the next morning I realized I couldn’t walk,” Kennedy said.
+“I wanted to go see the Dolphins game.
+I waited all week for that, but the next morning I realized I couldn’t walk,” Kennedy said.

 “She raised five children and she’s always been very tough,” said Cheri Kennedy Sanders, Mary’s daughter.